 Your iPhone turns off in cold weather and you don’t know what to do.
-It even shuts off when there’s lots of battery life left!
-In this article, I’ll explain why your iPhone turns off when it’s cold as well as recommend some tips on how to keep your iPhone warm in cold weather.
+It even shuts off when there’s plenty of battery life left!
+In this article, I’ll explain why your iPhone turns off when it’s cold as well as recommend some tips on keeping your iPhone warm in cold weather.

 Why Does My iPhone Turn Off In Cold Weather?

 Apple designed the iPhone to turn off under extreme conditions, such as very cold or very hot weather.
-This actually helps protect your iPhone from malfunctioning as a result of low voltage from the battery.
-Apple recommends that you only use your iPhone (and other iOS devices) when the temperature is between 32-95 degrees Fahrenheit to avoid temperature-related issues.
+This helps protect your iPhone from malfunctioning as a result of low voltage from the battery.
+Apple recommends only using your iPhone when the temperature is between 32—95 degrees Fahrenheit to avoid temperature-related issues.

 Is It Possible That Something Is Wrong With My iPhone’s Battery?